blazium-engine/blazium-docs/tutorials/3d/occlusion_culling.rst

 On this page, you'll learn:

 - What are the advantages and pitfalls of occlusion culling.
-- How to set up occlusion culling in Godot.
+- How to set up occlusion culling in Blazium.
 - Troubleshooting common issues with occlusion culling.

 .. seealso::